nurupo/ProjectTox-Qt-GUI/INSTALL.md

 See [building using Qt Creator](#building-using-qt-creator) if you want to build the project by using Qt Creator IDE, rather than shell commands.

 ####Troubleshooting

-- On OS X you may get a warning while running qmake: "WARNING: Could not resolve Info.plist: 'Info.plist.app'.
-Check if QMAKE_INFO_PLIST points to a valid file", just disregard it and run make.

-- If Qt complains about missing GL library, install `libgl-dev` package.
-The exact package name might differ from distribution to distribution, but you get the idea of what you should look for.

 - Note that `qmake` might not be found by bash or it might be found, but from Qt4 installation.
 In the case of qmake not working, make sure you use the right qmake.
-If you have installed Qt5 from the qt-project website, you should specify the full path to Qt's qmake, since it's not added to /user/bin/.
+  - If you have installed Qt5 from the qt-project website, you should specify the full path to Qt's qmake, since it's not added to /user/bin/.
     For example, in my case I used `/home/nurupo/Qt5.2.0/5.2.0/gcc_64/bin/qmake`.
+  - If you use qmake from your distro's package repository, you might need to pass `-qt=5` option to it.

+- If Qt complains about missing GL library, install `libgl-dev` package (`libgl1-mesa-dev` on Debian).
+The exact package name might differ from distribution to distribution, but you get the idea of what you should look for.

+- On OS X you may get a warning while running qmake: "WARNING: Could not resolve Info.plist: 'Info.plist.app'.
+Check if QMAKE_INFO_PLIST points to a valid file".
+It should be safe to ignore it.

 ###Windows